Skip to content

 India.
 BSA 2023 § 39 (replacing IEA § 45) provides that expert opinion on science or art is relevant when offered by a person specially skilled in that subject.
 The admissibility gate is relevance and qualifications, not Daubert-style reliability testing.
 PCL-R evidence presented by a qualified forensic psychologist is thus likely admissible; weight depends on how fully the expert discloses methodology and limitations.
 State of H.P. v.
 Jai Lal (1999 SC) requires a convincing explanation of the reasoning process, not merely a conclusion, a standard PCL-R assessors must meet through explicit methodology disclosure.

 The PCL-R standardisation sample and the large majority of its validation studies used North American, overwhelmingly white, male, imprisoned populations.
 Factor structure replicates reasonably well in Western European samples (UK, Germany, Netherlands) and parts of the Australian forensic population.
-Cross-cultural validity in South Asian, Sub-Saharan African, and East Asian forensic populations is substantially less established.
+Cross-cultural validity in South Asian, Sub-Saharan African, and East Asian forensic populations remains substantially less established.

 Cooke, Michie, and Hart (2001) proposed a three-factor model excluding the antisocial behaviour facet on the grounds that criminal versatility is a consequence rather than a core feature of psychopathy.
 The debate has not been resolved; multiple research groups use different models.